Magical place!

 Roc des Cambes 2004 92p

 Tasted five times - last time in October 2012.
 Consistent notes.
-It is a spicy and robust wine, full-bodied, black cherries everywhere.
-Fine length and delicate aftertaste.
+It was a spicy and robust wine, full-bodied, with black cherries everywhere, fine length, and a delicate aftertaste.

 Roc des Cambes 2003 89p